LogIN-/LogIN-/README.md

 by LogIN;

 Welcome to my world, a curious blend of code, caffeine, and a dash of Balkan humor.
-Here, every keystroke is a step into the unknown, much like finding a parking spot in downtown Belgrade.
+Here, every keystroke is a step into the unknown, much like finding a parking spot in downtown Rijeka.

 I tread the road less traveled – mostly because it's less crowded.
 In the realms of Linux and zsh, I find my zen, and Sublime is my trusty sidekick, slicing through code like a hot knife through ajvar.